The innovation projects always have the patients and their needs as the starting point.

 Odense University Hospital (OUH) is an innovative hospital with a long tradition for working with innovation and testing and implementing new technological solutions.
 For example, OUH was the first hospital in Denmark where all (50) clinical wards switched to an electronic patient journal (EPJ) instead of paper journals.
 The electronic journal became effective in 2009.

 Today, OUH has numerous examples of new technology used to improve and support treatment and work flows at OUH.
 A few examples are the app My Hospital, video interpretation, telemedical ulcer treatment and digital registration of arrival and application for mileage allowance.

 The OUH board of directors focuses on strategic innovation and puts an emphasis on not only finding new projects, but also making sure that they are implemented, evaluated and distributed to the relevant departments and patient pathways.
 Not only at OUH, but in the entire Region of Southern Denmark.

-The focus on strategic innovation has resulted in an innovation pool of approx. 270.000 euro, which was first apportioned in 2016.
-The aim of the innovation pool is to support innovation projects with potential to improve the patient satisfaction and/or the work flow at OUH.
-OUH also has an innovation day with prize-giving for the most innovative department or ward.
-The innovation day aim to promote the sharing of good ideas at the hospital to expand innovation and development across wards, departments and physical locations.
+The focus on strategic innovation has resulted in an Innovation Fund of approx. 270.000 euro, which was first apportioned in 2016.
+The aim of the Innovation Fund is to support innovation projects with potential to improve the patient satisfaction and/or the work flow at OUH.
+OUH also has an Innovation Day with a prize for the most innovative department or ward.
+The Innovation Day promotes the sharing of good ideas at the hospital to expand innovation and development across wards, departments and physical locations.

 OUH Innovation is organisatorically placed near the board of directors with close ties and coorperation with the clinical wards.
 The central position ensures that OUH works strategically with innovation – aligned with other strategies and with emphasis on evaluation and potential for upscaling.